isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2017-11-06-Oral-Answer-by-Senior-Minister-of-State-for-Law-Ms-Indranee-Rajah-SC-to-Parliamentary-Question-on-the-Family-Justice-Committees-Reforms.md

 ---
-layout: post
-title: Oral Answer by Senior Minister of State for Law, Ms Indranee Rajah SC, to Parliamentary Question on the Family Justice Committee's Reforms
+title: 'Oral Answer by Senior Minister of State for Law, Ms Indranee Rajah SC, to Parliamentary Question on the Family Justice Committee''s Reforms'
 permalink: /news/parliamentary-speeches/oral-answer-by-senior-minister-of-state-for-law--ms-indranee-raj
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 6 Nov 2017 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)